-Dispensing Procedure A - Pneumatic Gun (available from Thordon Bearings)
+i) Dispensing Procedure A - Pneumatic Gun

-- 1. Fully retract the pistons manually: The pneumatic gun must be connected to the airline and the middle rod pulled back until the pistons are fully retracted. - 2.
-Insert the cartridge assembly: Place the open end of the cartridge assembly over the piston pads.
+- a.
+Fully retract the pistons manually: The pneumatic gun must be connected to the airline and the middle rod pulled back until the pistons are fully retracted. - b.
+Insert the cartridge assembly: remove the "D" shaped plugs from the cartridge, keep in a safe place for restorage.
+See figure 35.
+Place the open end of the cartridge assembly over the piston pads.
 Be careful to align the pads in the centre of the cartridge plungers.
 If the pistons are not centred, the plungers may flip or be pushed unevenly resulting in improper mixing and leaking.
 Snap the front end of the cartridge assembly into position at the front of the gun.
 Manually push the piston forward until they bottom out against the inside of the cartridge plungers.
-See Figure 1.
+See figure 38.

-Figure 1: TG-75 cartridge properly inserted into pneumatic gun
+Figure 35: Plugs for TG-75 cartridge